louisenaud/docugami-challenge/README.md

 streamlit run run_app.py
 ```
 ## Repository structure
-This repository relies heavily on the scikit-learn library
+This repository relies heavily on the [scikit-learn](https://scikit-learn.org/stable/index.html) library for
+vectorization, clustering models and metrics.
+The experiments are configured with the [Hydra](https://hydra.cc)
+library, and tracked with [MLFlow](https://mlflow.org).
 ```
 ├── app                          <- Python files related to the streamlit app ├── configs                      <- Hydra configuration files